 Like in English, verbs in Spanish are the most important words in sentences because they express the actions, processes, or states of being—and can be divided as such—of their subjects.
-Verbs can also be classified based on the grammatical properties of tense and mood.
-But people wanting to improve their writing skills in either English or Spanish should classify verbs according to their syntactical function or, in other words, to what they do in sentences.
+Verbs can also be classified based on mood, morphological structure, temporal reference, and aspect.
+But people wanting to improve their writing skills in either English or Spanish should first classify verbs according to their syntactical function or, in other words, to what they do in sentences.

 In section 1.9k of Nueva Gramática, verbs are classified by their syntactical function as transitive (transitivo), intransitive (intransitivo), and linking (copulativo) (46).
 Transitive and intransitive verbs form verbal predicates, which have as a nucleus verbs that express actions or processes.
 Linking verbs, on the other hand, create nominal predicates, which are usually made up of the linking verb and the subject complement (atributo).

 Transitive verbs need a direct object (complemento directo or objeto directo), which can be nouns, pronouns or subordinate noun clauses, to complete their meaning in a sentence.
 According to section 34.1e of Nueva Gramática, traditional grammar indicated that the direct object receives the action of the verb, and the action may even pass on or manifest in the direct object.
 Current grammarians, however, have noted that some verbs do not alter the person or thing receiving the action of the verb (2593).

 In section 34.3e, Nueva Gramática states that in recent years, direct objects have been divided into two groups: affected and not affected.
 The concept of affectation measures grammatically whether or not a change of state is provoked on the person or thing that constitutes the patient of the action being mentioned (2604).
 Note that someone or something is the patient that receives—directly—from the verb, regardless of whether they are affected or not.